SABS-R3/software-engineering-sabs-projects/_episodes/01-introduction.md

   Systems), with the opportunity for doing this at the DTC building if you wish."
 ---

+Students in the SABS:R3 CDT will undertake a year-long software engineering project as part of their first year.
+These projects are developed jointly by our academic and industrial partners, and selected through an open competition judged by members of the SABS R3 External Advisory Board.
+The project teams are mentored throughout the year by SABS staff and the groups putting forward the projects, with regular coding sessions built into the programme.
+All project outputs will be released to the research community under a 3-Clause BSD license, together if possible with a joint publication written by the students and the academic and industrial researchers involved.
+At the end of the first year, these projects will be demonstrated to the industrial partners and the new cohort of first-year students.
+Each team will continue to support these open source projects over the four years of their programme, allowing the development of a practical understanding of how software is sustained.

+There are four different projects for 2020/2021, each described under the headings below.
+Each student will already be pre-assigned to a project via canvas.

 ## Project 1 - Automated Data Extraction to Future-Proof Therapeutic and Natural
 Antibody Databases